PedroMTQ/helical_pdqueiros/README.md

 If you are using WSL via a Windows sytem with a GPU install [Docker desktop](https://docs.docker.com/desktop/features/gpu/) for a straightforward way to enable GPU support on your docker engine.
-Eiher way, you can test if yuor GPU(s) are available by running this:
+You can test if your GPU(s) are available by running this:
 ```bash
 docker run --rm -it --gpus=all nvcr.io/nvidia/k8s/cuda-sample:nbody nbody -gpu -benchmark
 ```